sawdust-and-diamonds/double-triple-click.kak/README.md

 InsertTripleClickRelease
 ```

-It seems like a lot, but these hooks only contain three bits of information: User mode, click count and press/release status.
+It seems like a lot, but these names only contain three bits of information: User mode, click count and press/release status.

 Each of these act in a similar way—they're simply sent as parameters to the User hook when the required event happens.
 To alter the default behaviour, first disable the default hooks by setting `disable_doubleclick_defaults` to **true**, which you must do in your kakrc.
 Then, you can re-bind them (anywhere after the line where you've put `plug 'sawdust-and-diamonds/double-triple-click.kak'` in your kakrc, if you're using plug).
 To read more about how hooks work, just type `:doc hooks` while in kakoune.